-Kwak has participated in the Marlboro Music Festival, Pensacola Festival, Pittsburgh Summerfest, Bargemusic of New York, Festival Mozart in France, Oregon Bach Festival, Astoria Festival, and has toured with the Asia Philharmonic in Japan and Korea.
+She has participated in the Marlboro Music Festival, Chamber Music Northwest Winter Festival, Portland Piano International Summer Festival, Pensacola Festival, Pittsburgh Summerfest, Bargemusic of New York, Festival Mozart in France and Astoria Festival.
+She is the concertmaster of the Oregon Bach Festival and has toured with Asia Philharmonic Orchestra under Myung-Whun Chung.

 Born in Boston and raised in Lawrence, Kansas, Kwak entered Philadelphia’s Curtis Institute at 12, studied briefly at the Vienna Hochschule für Musik, and graduated from Philadelphia’s Curtis Institute of Music in 1983.
 Among her teachers were Joseph Sivo, Ivan Galamian, and Szymon Goldberg.

 Kwak is a founding member of Classical Up Close, a community engagement program which presents a festival of free chamber music concerts in neighborhoods around the metro area each spring.